 Looking for the best places to visit in Bangladesh?

 People welcome foreigners everywhere and try to help them in any way possible.
 Tourist sites are not overcrowded here yet.
-In fact, you’ll find very few tourists here during your visit.
+You’ll find very few tourists here during your visit.
 That is why it is the best time to travel to Bangladesh.
-Here you will find a list of 13 best places to visit in Bangladesh which you should not miss on your trip for a memorable experience.
+Here you will find a list of the best places to visit in Bangladesh, which you should not miss on your trip for a memorable experience.

-Read recent Bangladesh experiences of the western travelers and what travelers say about their Bangladesh experience with us and be surprised!
+You can read some recent Bangladesh experiences of the western travelers and what travelers say about their Bangladesh experience with us and be surprised!

 Best places to visit in Bangladesh